appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 XCUITest driver can launch preinstalled WebDriverAgent directly against a real device.
 It lets you start an XCUITest driver session without the `xcodebuild` command execution to improve the session start performance.

-`appium:webDriverAgentUrl` helps to improve the session start performance as well, but the capability requires you to manage the WebDriverAgent-Runner on a device by yourself.
-For exampel you should start the runner outside XCUITest driver before starting the a new session procedure.

 ## For Real Devices

 ### Capabilities